 Wash Bedding and Toys - Regularly wash your dog's bedding, toys, and other washable items in a minimum of 60°C to kill fleas and their eggs.

 Vacuum Regularly - Hoover your home thoroughly, paying special attention to areas where your dog spends the most time.
 Dispose of the vacuum bag or carefully empty the canister after each use.

 Cats are equally vulnerable to flea infestations, and it's important to address the issue promptly.
 Here's how to get rid of fleas on cats:

 Flea Comb - Use a fine-toothed flea comb to carefully comb through your cat's fur, removing adult fleas and eggs.
 Remember to comb in the direction of hair growth.

-Preventative Flea Treatment - Using a vet-approved, spot-on treatment like Itch Flea will kill any fleas, their eggs and protect your home from future infestations.
+Preventative Flea Treatment - Using a vet-approved, spot-on treatment like Itch Flea Treatment for Cats will kill any fleas, their eggs and protect your home from future infestations.

 Spring Clean - As with dogs, thorough cleaning of your cat's environment is essential.
 Washing bedding at 60°C and regularly hoovering your home and all your cat’s favourite spots will help to eliminate fleas and their eggs.